Kansas State University: Alumni

 Beginning with the first graduating class in 1867, a number of Kansas State alumni have gone on to distinguished careers.
-The 46th Governor of Kansas, Sam Brownback, and one U.S. Senator from Kansas, Pat Roberts, are graduates of Kansas State University.
-Other graduates currently serve as the vice-president of Liberia, the president of the Georgia Institute of Technology, and the president of the University of the Virgin Islands.
+NASA Armstrong Flight Research Center director De E. Beeler, the 46th Governor of Kansas, Sam Brownback, and two U.S. Senators from Kansas, Pat Roberts and Roger Marshall, are graduates of Kansas State University.
+Other graduates currently serve as the president of the Georgia Institute of Technology, and the president of the University of the Virgin Islands.
 Kansas State alumni have been enshrined in the Rock and Roll Hall of Fame and the College Football Hall of Fame, served as Chairman of the Joint Chiefs of Staff, and have earned Emmy Awards and Olympic gold medals.
 Geraldine L. Richmond, the National Medal of Science laureate (2013) and Priestley Medalist (2018), received a B.S. in chemistry in 1975.

 Faculty

 In line with its roots as a land grant college, a number of Kansas State's most eminent faculty in its earliest years were in the areas of agriculture, science and military.
-For example, famed geologist Benjamin Franklin Mudge was chair of the geology department, while famed Army officer Andrew Summers Rowan, the subject of the essay A Message to Garcia, served as professor of military tactics.
+For example, geologist Benjamin Franklin Mudge was chair of the geology department while Army officer Andrew Summers Rowan, the subject of the essay A Message to Garcia, served as professor of military tactics.

-Kansas State faculty have received a number of awards.
 Fred Albert Shannon was awarded the Pulitzer Prize for History in 1929, while teaching history at Kansas State.
 In 2008, CASE and the Carnegie Foundation for the Advancement of Teaching honored Michael Wesch as national Professor of the Year.
 At least eight Kansas State faculty members have gone on to serve as university presidents, including Naomi B. Lynn, the first Hispanic female president of an American public university.